-- 1. Qualifying Examination\
+- 1. Qualifying Examination^{}

 - 2. Preliminary Examination

 - 3. PhD Research Proposal

 - 4. Progress Report

 - 5. Final Examination (Defense)

-\The ENGE Graduate Committee administers the Qualifying Examination, and the student's advisory committee administers all others.
+The ENGE Graduate Committee administers the Qualifying Examination, and the student's advisory committee administers all others.

-Additionally, all students are required to submit materials for the departmental review process; details will be communicated to students each semester.
+Additionally, all students are required to submit materials for the departmental review process; details will be communicated to students annually.
 Failure to complete this requirement in a timely manner may result in loss of funding and/or a hold on the student's account.
+Note: students and their advisors are strongly encouraged to review progress on a more frequent basis.